Are AI Robo-Advisor Alternatives Worth It?

 It would be dishonest to list the benefits without the costs.
 These are the real reasons an AI alternative is not worth it for everyone:

 - More involvement.
 You make and approve the decisions.
-That is the point, but it is also work.
-If you do not want to think about your portfolio, this is a downside, not a feature.
+Because Walnut needs your sign-off on every trade, nothing happens while you ignore it, which is the point but is also work.
+A robo-advisor rebalances silently in the background; if you do not want to think about your portfolio at all, Walnut’s approval step is a downside, not a feature.

 - AI can be wrong.
-An AI assistant can state figures confidently that are inaccurate, so you have to verify anything specific before acting.
-Grounding the chat in real holdings helps, but it does not make the model infallible.
+Talking to Walnut through Claude or ChatGPT, the assistant can state figures confidently that are inaccurate, so you have to verify anything specific before acting.
+Grounding the chat in your real holdings helps, but it does not make the model infallible, and a robo never asks you to fact-check it because it never hands you a number to act on.

 - No guaranteed outperformance.
-Being more involved, or using AI, does not promise you will beat the market.
+Being more involved, or using Walnut, does not promise you will beat the market any more than a robo-advisor does.
 Any tool that guarantees market-beating returns should be treated with suspicion.
 The value here is understanding and control, not a return promise.

-If those costs outweigh the benefits for you, that is a sign a simpler, automated robo-advisor (or a broad index fund) is the better choice, and there is nothing wrong with that.
+If those costs outweigh the benefits for you, that is a sign a simpler, automated robo-advisor (or a broad index fund) is the better choice than Walnut, and there is nothing wrong with that.

 When a regular robo-advisor is genuinely the better pick

-To be clear, since this is our site: there are real cases where an AI alternative is the wrong call and a traditional robo-advisor wins.
+To be clear, since this is our site: there are real cases where Walnut is the wrong call and a traditional robo-advisor wins outright.
 If you truly want hands-off automation, a robo is simpler, and simpler is the right goal for that preference.

 - You would rather not look at your portfolio at all, and you mean that.